ChristianSteger/HORAYZON/README.md

 ## Windows

-The installation under Windows has not yet been tested.
+Windows wheels are not currently provided.
+Source installation under Windows has not yet been tested.

 ## Optional installation of hmm
 **hmm** depends on **glm**, which can also be installed via Conda